Generally, an enterprise is allowed to deduct reasonable expenditures that actually have been incurred and are related to the generation of income.

 The CIT law does not specifically address the deductibility of contingent liabilities.
 According to the general principle of the CIT law, contingent liabilities are liabilities that an enterprise has not actually incurred and thus shall not be tax-deductible.

-Charitable donations are tax-deductible at up to 12% of the annual accounting profit.
+Charitable donations are tax-deductible at up to 12% of the annual accounting profit, and any excess amount in the current year can be carried forward and deductible in the following three years.
 Non-charitable donations, as well as sponsorship expenditures that are non-advertising and non-charitable in nature, are not deductible.

 Wages and staff welfare expenses